yazinsai/woocommerce/readme.txt

 == Installation ==

-1. Extract the `white-woo.zip` file to your `wp-content/plugins/` folder.
+1. Install the [Payfort plugin](https://wordpress.org/plugins/payfort) from your Wordpress Dashoard, under Plugins --> Add New section.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin
 3. Configure the options in the WooCommerce --> Settings --> Checkout screen.
+This includes the API keys you got from your [Payfort Dashboard](https://dahsboard.start.payfort.com/)

 == Frequently Asked Questions ==